 I am obsessed with David Chang, who you can watch a lot on Netflix, including his series Ugly Delicious.
 He owns the Momofuku Franchise.
 We went to the Momofuku Noodle Bar in Columbus Circle for a ramen lunch.
 It was excellent but pricey.

-There are plenty of New York pizzas to be had in New York.
+There are plenty of New York pizzas to be had in New York, to state the obvious.
 We tried a few of the famous ones, such as Joe’s Pizza, which were ordinary.
 My favourite was Bleecker Street Pizza.
 The turnover is so high that they’re bought by the slice almost immediately from the oven.

 Burger Joint is a ‘secret’ burger bar inside a fancy hotel.
 You can find some guidance here.
 The burgers were basic and delicious, and this is one of those ‘experience’ meals.
 Don’t go at a peak time because the venue is tiny and you might not get a table.

 Top of the Standard is an extremely aesthetic bar, albeit for an older crowd.
 We went up to get a view of the Highline and over the city and the Statue of Liberty.

 Bathtub Gin may involve queues and an unexpected burlesque show, but the cocktail list is impressive.
 Mr Purple is far less secret, and constitutes a busy, botanical rooftop.
 You could go there for dinner too.